Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 - Anticipate and prevent errors before they happen;
 - Test your error-handling code to make sure it works as expected.

-## Conclusion
+---

+## General Blazor Tips and Best Practices

 If you're looking to get started with Blazor web application development, there are a few best practices to keep in mind.

-First, be sure to create a responsive design that works well on mobile devices.
+- First, be sure to create a responsive design that works well on mobile devices.

-Second, take advantage of Blazor's server-side rendering capabilities to improve performance.
+- Also, take advantage of Blazor's server-side rendering capabilities to improve performance.
 And finally, make use of JavaScript interop when necessary to access browser APIs or other external libraries.

-Developers should make sure that they use the proper event handling when working with user input.
+- Developers should make sure that they use the proper event handling when working with user input.

-Additionally, developers should be aware of the potential performance issues that can arise from using too many JavaScript interop calls.
+- Additionally, developers should be aware of the potential performance issues that can arise from using too many JavaScript interop calls.

-Finally, it is important to test Blazor applications thoroughly before deploying them to production.
+- Finally, it is important to test Blazor applications thoroughly before deploying them to production.

+---

+## Conclusion

+Blazor is a powerful web development tool that can help you create rich and interactive web applications.
+However, like any tool, it has its own set of best practices that should be followed to get the most out of it.

-By following these best practices, developers can ensure that their Blazor applications are of the highest quality.
+By following these best practices, you can ensure that your Blazor application is high-performing and user-friendly.

+Blazorise has production-ready UI components to efficiently help you build rich client experiences faster.
+Read our [documentation](/docs) to get started and build the next billion-dollar product today.